zpoint/idataapi-transform/README.md

     # global variables
     now_ts = int(time.time())

-	def add_app_code(item):
+	def my_filter(item):
         # I am a filter
         # Every getter or writer created by ProcessFactory.create can set up a filter
         # every data will be pass to filter before return from getter, or before write to writer
         # you can alter data here, or drop data here
-        # the filter here add "appCode" key to each data
-        item["appCode"] = "ifeng"
+        if "posterId" in item:
+        	return item
         # if don't return anything(return None) means drop this data
-        return item

     async def example():
         # urls can be any iterable object, each item can be api url or RAPIConfig
         urls = ["http://xxxx", "http://xxxx", "http://xxxx", RAPIConfig("http://xxxx", max_limit=10)]
-        # set up filter，add key "appCode" for every data so that it can generate _id by rule 1
+        # set up filter，drop every item without "posterId"
-        api_bulk_config = GetterConfig.RAPIBulkConfig(urls, concurrency=100, filter_=add_app_code)
+        api_bulk_config = GetterConfig.RAPIBulkConfig(urls, concurrency=100, filter_=my_filter)
         api_bulk_getter = ProcessFactory.create_getter(api_bulk_config)
         # you can also set up filter here
         # createDate parameter set same "createDate" for every data written by this es_writer
-        # Of course，you can ignore "createDate", es_writer will set every data's "createDate" to the current system's timestamp when it performs write operation
+        # Of course，you can ignore "createDate", es_writer will set every data's "createDate" to the current system's timestamp when it performs write operation, you can disable it by parameter auto_insert_createDate=False
+        # add parameter "appCode" for every data so that it can generate _id by rule 1
         es_config = WriterConfig.WESConfig("profile201712", "user", createDate=now_ts)
         with ProcessFactory.create_writer(es_config) as es_writer:
             async for items in api_bulk_getter: